BarsegovGroup/SOP-GPU/docs/source/general_sop.rst

  Default value: off.

- Purpose: Use Cholesky-based method of the hydrodynamic tensor calculation, which is exact approach (see section \ref{sec:theor.hd}).
+ Purpose: Use Cholesky-based method of the hydrodynamic tensor calculation, which is exact approach (see Section :ref:`theor-hd`).
 If disabled, TEA approach is used.

 - **hi_a** *<hydrodynamic radius value>*